Forward Queuing for Time-Sensitive Streams (FQTSS)

 As soon as there is an opportunity to send data and the credit for a particular priority level is above zero, packets of that priority can be transmitted.

 This approach spreads packet transmissions more evenly over time, reducing burstiness and smoothing traffic flow.
-In this example, we assume that when a packet is being transmitted, the credit decreases twice as fast as it builds up when waiting for a transmission opportunity.
+Simultaneously lower priority traffic has the opportunity to be forwarded in the resulting gaps, when higher priority packet transmission is temporally not allowed due to a credit value lower than 0.
 In practice, the rate at which credit decreases (sendSlope) and increases (idleSlope) is calculated based on the amount of bandwidth that is reserved.